tplisson/aws-scs/domain1/README.md

 - Strategies to centralize security findings

 Skills in:
-- Evaluating findings from security services (for example, GuardDuty, Security Hub, Macie, AWS Config, IAM Access Analyzer)
+- Evaluating findings from security services (for example, [Amazon GuardDuty](../services/guardduty/README.md), Security Hub, Macie, AWS Config, IAM Access Analyzer)
 - Searching and correlating security threats across AWS services (for example, by using Detective)
 - Performing queries to validate security events (for example, by using Amazon Athena)
 - Creating metric filters and dashboards to detect anomalous activity (for example, by using